 If you are deploying a ReportViewer control in a Web farm or cluster, you must specify the <machineKey> element to force all nodes in the farm to use the same process identity, thereby ensuring that view state saved from one computer can be read by any computer.

-Setting the <machineKey> element to synchronize view state in a Web farm is a best practice recommendation provided in the Microsoft .NET Framework documentation (2.0 or later).
+Setting the <machineKey> element to synchronize view state in a Web farm is a best practice recommendation provided in the Microsoft .NET Framework 2.0 documentation.
 For more information about configuring view state validation for a network of Web services, see machineKey Element (ASP.NET Settings Schema).